How-to FBAR 2022/2023: Do you need one? And Most Common Mistakes

-Convert the balances to U.S. Dollars (USD) using the YEAR END exchange rate (regardless of when the highest balance occurred).
+Convert the balances to U.S. Dollars (USD) using the YEAR-END exchange rate (regardless of when the highest balance occurred).
 See below.
 Round up to the nearest dollar.

 Add up all the balances in USD.
 Include 100% of accounts you own jointly.
 If you and your spouse (if relevant) have any separate accounts (such as a pension), you should calculate the total separately for each of you.
-(Click a HERE to request a helpful table o organize this information.)
+(Click a HERE to download a helpful table to organize this information.)

 If the total is at least $10,000 you must file an FBAR.
 If spouses have individual accounts, both must file an individual FBAR reporting both their individual accounts and joint accounts.

 Below are some relevant year-end exchange rates for 2022.

 A full list of official U.S. Treasury Reporting Rates of Exchange for all relevant years can be found HERE.

 There is no minimum age requirement for an FBAR.
 If your child holds $10,000 in savings, pensions, or inheritance, they will require their own FBAR.
 U.S. partnerships, corporations, and trusts that meet the threshold are also required to file an FBAR.

-While filing an expat or nonresident tax return requires extensive knowledge and understanding of constantly changing law, an FBAR can be filed by anyone willing to read the instructions.
+While filing an expat or nonresident tax return requires extensive knowledge and understanding of constantly changing laws, an FBAR can be filed by anyone willing to read the instructions.